Charles W. Chesnutt: Early life

-Chesnutt was born in Cleveland, Ohio, to Andrew Chesnutt and Ann Maria (née Sampson) Chesnutt, both "free persons of color" from Fayetteville, North Carolina.
+Chesnutt was born in Cleveland, Ohio to Andrew Jackson Chesnutt and Ann Maria (née Sampson) Chesnutt, both "free persons of color" from Fayetteville, North Carolina.
 His paternal grandfather was known to be a white slaveholder.
-He identified as African American but noted that he was seven-eighths white.
-Given his majority-European ancestry, Chesnutt could "pass" as a white man, but he never chose to do so.
-In many southern states at the time of his birth, Chesnutt would have been considered legally white if he had chosen to identify so.
-By contrast, under the one drop rule later adopted into law by the 1920s in most of the South, he would have been classified as legally black because of some known African ancestry, even in spite of only being one-eighths black.
+He considered himself to be an African-American, acknowledging that he was additionally "seven-eighths" White.
+Given his appearance and background, Chesnutt could "pass" as a white man, and could have been legally permitted to claim said status, but never chose to do so.
+By the 1920s, the one drop rule was formally codified into law in many Southern states, officially classifying him as a "Negro" on account of his known ancestry.

-After the end of the Civil War and resulting emancipation, in 1867 the Chesnutt family returned to Fayetteville; Charles was nine years old.
+After the end of the Civil War and resulting emancipation, in 1867, the Chesnutt family returned to Fayetteville; Charles was nine years old.
 His parents ran a grocery store, in which Chesnutt worked part-time, but it failed because of his father's poor business practices and the struggling economy of the postwar South.
 In his early adolescence, Chesnutt was left to take care of his mother and siblings at home, due to his mother's failing health and eventual death.
 During this time, he published his first story in a small newspaper.

 In addition to his responsibilities at home, Chesnutt attended school in Fayetteville called the Howard School, and by the age of 14, he had become a pupil-teacher there due to financial needs.
 This school was one of many founded for black students by the Freedmen's Bureau during the Reconstruction era.
 As a teacher, Chesnutt was extended many new job offers, but difficulties of the time period, such as funding and methodological disagreements, caused many of them to be withdrawn.

 Throughout the remainder of his youth, Chesnutt continued to study and teach.
-In 1877, he was promoted to assistant principal of the normal school in Fayetteville, one of a number of historically black colleges established for the training of Black teachers.
+According to Fayetteville historian Bruce Daws, Chesnutt was also a teacher in Charlotte, North Carolina, from 1873 to 1876, and also taught in schools near Spartanburg, South Carolina.
+In 1877, he was promoted to assistant principal of the normal school in Fayetteville, one of a number of historically black colleges established for the training of black teachers.
 By 1880, he became the school's principal and Chief Executive Officer upon the death of the former principal, Robert Harris.
 After becoming principal, Chesnutt inspired many remarkable qualities in his students.
 He later resigned from his position in 1883, when he moved to New York City to pursue a writing career.